Permissionless-Software-Foundation/ipfs-coord/dev-docs/ipfs-coord-specifications.md

 Use cases are verbs or actions that is done _to_ an Entity or _between_ Entities.

-### ipfsNode
+### thisNode

+The `this-node-use-cases.js` library contains the following Use Cases:

+- `createSelf()` - initializes the `thisNode` Entity.
+It takes the following actions:

+  - It retrieves basic information about the IPFS node like the ID and multiaddresses.
+  - It creates a BCH wallet and generates addresses for payments and a public key used for end-to-end encryption (e2ee).
+  - It creates an OrbitDB used to receive private e2ee messages.
+  - It initializes the Schema library for passing standardized messages.

+- `addSubnetPeer()` - This is an event handler that is triggered when an 'announcement object' is recieved on the general coordination pubsub channel.
+That object is passed to `addSubnetPeer()` to be processed.
+It will analyze the announcement object and add the peer to the array of peers tracked by the thisNode Entity.
+If the peer is already known, its data will be updated.

+- `refreshPeerConnections()` - is periodically called by the Timer Controller.
+It checks to see if thisNode is still connected to the all the subnet peers.
+It will refresh the connection if not.
+Circuit Relays are used to connect to other subnet peers, and each known circuit relay will be cycled through until a connection can be established between thisNode and the subnet peer.

-- Announce Self - Announces itself periodically on the general coordination pubsub channel.
+* Announce Self - Announces itself periodically on the general coordination pubsub channel.
-- Announce Service - If the node is a Service Provider, this use-case announces the service on the appropriate service-specific coordination channel.
+* Announce Service - If the node is a Service Provider, this use-case announces the service on the appropriate service-specific coordination channel.
-- Generate BCH ID - Generates a BCH key pair, used for payments and encryption.
+* Generate BCH ID - Generates a BCH key pair, used for payments and encryption.
-- Generate Private Key - Generates the private key from the mnemonic.
+* Generate Private Key - Generates the private key from the mnemonic.
 Used for decrypting messages.

+### Relays

+The `relay-use-cases.js` library controlls the interactions between thisNode and the Circuit Relays that it knows about.

+- `initializeRelays()` - The ipfs-coord library comes with a pre-programmed list of Circuit Relay nodes.
+This list is stored in `config/bootstrap-circuit-relays.jd`.
+The `initializeRelays()` method is called once at startup to connect to these relays.
+This is what 'bootstraps' thisNode to the IPFS network and allows it to find subnetwork peers.
+After that initial bootstrap connection, thisNode will learn about and connect to other peers and circuit relays.

+- `connectToCRs()` - This method is called periodically by the Timer Controller.
+It checks the connection between thisNode and each Circuit Relay node.
+If thisNode has lost its connection, the connection is restored.

 ### Peers